AidasBat/MRI-tumor-segmentation/README.md

 # MRI-tumor-segmentation
 # Work in Progress.
-MRI tumor segmentation with Keras.
+MRI tumor segmentation with Tensorflow.
 This project is currently under active development.
-This repository aims to build a deep learning-based MRI tumor detection model using TensorFlow.
+This repository aims to build a deep learning-based MRI tumor detection model using Tensorflow.

 Dataset source:
 https://figshare.com/articles/dataset/brain_tumor_dataset/1512427